pgjdbc/pgjdbc/docs/content/documentation/logging.md

 ---

-The PostgreSQL JDBC Driver supports the use of logging (or tracing) to help resolve issues with the PgJDBC Driver when is used in your application.
+The PostgreSQL JDBC Driver supports the use of logging (or tracing) to help resolve issues with the pgJDBC Driver when is used in your application.

-The PgJDBC Driver uses the logging APIs of `java.util.logging` that is part of Java since JDK 1.4, which makes it a good choice for the driver since it doesn't add any external dependency for a logging framework. `java.util.logging` is a very rich and powerful tool, it's beyond the scope of these docs to explain how to use it to it's full potential, for that please refer to [Java Logging Overview](https://docs.oracle.com/javase/8/docs/technotes/guides/logging/overview.html).
+The pgJDBC Driver uses the logging APIs of `java.util.logging` that is part of Java since JDK 1.4, which makes it a good choice for the driver since it doesn't add any external dependency for a logging framework. `java.util.logging` is a very rich and powerful tool, it's beyond the scope of these docs to explain how to use it to it's full potential, for that please refer to [Java Logging Overview](https://docs.oracle.com/javase/8/docs/technotes/guides/logging/overview.html).

-This logging support was added since version 42.0.0 of the PgJDBC Driver, and previous versions uses a custom mechanism to enable logging that it is replaced by the use of `java.util.logging` in current versions, the old mechanism is no longer available.
+This logging support was added since version 42.0.0 of the pgJDBC Driver, and previous versions uses a custom mechanism to enable logging that it is replaced by the use of `java.util.logging` in current versions, the old mechanism is no longer available.

 > **NOTE**
 >